binste/basic_reproducibility_guide/help_snippets/mybinder_repo2docker.md

 ## Repo2docker
 One of the awesome tools behind mybinder.org is [repo2docker](https://github.com/jupyter/repo2docker){:target="_blank"}.
 If the same requirements are fulfilled as for mybinder.org, you can use it to download a GitHub repository to your computer and it will automatically set up all the necessary dependencies (using a requirements file such as `environment.yml` in the repository) in an isolated environment using [Docker](https://www.docker.com/){:target="_blank"} and start a Jupyter or R notebook in the end.
 Imagine it as a ultra-lightweight sort of virtual machine which will provide the exact same environment independent of the operating system of the user.
 You can also use this for sharing your own analysis by first testing it on your own computer and you can then be pretty assured that it will work on anyones if they have the necessary computational resources.

+>**Note**: If you have tested that your analysis can be reproduced using repo2docker, it is of course also nice for others if you add step-by-step instructions on how to do this to your readme file.
+{: .notice}